hmmh/typo3-solr-file-indexer/Documentation/ForAdminstrators/Installation/Index.rst

 ================================ ===============================================================================================
-**Use Tika Extension**           A connection to the Tika server can be use when EXT:tika is enabled **Solr connection from page id** Root page ID with a Solr connection
+**Use Tika Extension**           A connection to the Tika server can be use when EXT:tika is enabled **Solr connection from page id** Root page ID with a Solr connection **Ignore localization**          Default file metadata will be added to all language cores if no translation exists
 ================================ ===============================================================================================

 Static Template